 Reportable Incidents - Occur under the auspices of the agency.
 Reported to the Justice Center for Certified Programs.
 All reportable incidents are reported to OASAS, Exec.
 Dir, and MHLS.
-Abuse/Neglect Sexual Abuse Any sexual contact between an individual receiving services and a custodian of the program; whether or not the contact would constitute a crime.
+Abuse/Neglect Physical Abuse Conduct by a custodian intentionally or recklessly causing, by physical contact, physical injury by means of slapping, hitting, kicking, biting, choking, smothering, shoving, dragging, throwing, punching, shaking, burning, cutting, corporal punishment, etc. Sexual Abuse Any sexual contact between an individual receiving services and a custodian of the program; whether or not the contact would constitute a crime.
 Psychological Abuse Conduct by a custodian intentionally or recklessly causing, by verbal or non-verbal conduct, a substantial diminution of a service recipient's emotional, social or behavioral development or condition, supported by a clinical assessment performed by a clinician.
 Such conduct may include but is not limited to intimidation, threats, the display of a weapon or other object that could reasonably be preceived to inflict pain or injury, taunts, derogatory comments or ridicule.
 Deliberate Inappropriate Use of Restraints Use of restraint deliberately inconsistent with an individual's plan.
 Restraint will include manual, pharmacological or mechanical measure or device to immobilize or limit the ability of a person to freely move his or her arms, legs or body.
 Use of Aversive Conditioning Application of a physical stimulus that is intended to induce pain or discomfort in order to modify or change the behavior of a person.
 I.e Noxious odors, noxious tastes, blindfolds, withholding of meals, food in an unpalatable form.
 Obstruction of Reports of Reportable Incidents Conduct by a custodian that impedes the discovery, reporting or investigation of the treatment of a service recipient by falsifying records related to the safety, treatment or supervision of an individual; suppressing the reporting of the incident to the VPCR; intentionally making a false statement or intentionally withholding information; intentional failure of a supervisor to act on a report per the regulations; for a custodian, failing to report a reportable incident upon discovery.
 Unlawful Use or Administration of a Controlled Substance Administration by a custodian to a service recipient of a controlled substance without a prescription, or other medication not approved for any use by the FFDA.
-Also includes a custodian unlawfully using or distributing a controlled substance at the workplace or while on duty.
-Neglect The action, inaction, or lack of attention that breaches a custodian's duty and that results in or is likely to result in physical injury or serious impairment of the physical, mental, or emotional condition of a service recipient.
-This shall include: Failure to provide proper supervision that results in conduct between persons receiving services that would constitute abuse if committed by a custodian; Failure to provide adequate food, clothing, shelter, or medical, dental, optometric or surgical care; Failure to provide educational entitlements Staff impaired by alcohol/drugs would also constitute abuse.
+Also includes a custodian unlawfully using or distributing a controlled substance at the workplace or while or duty.